cea-trust-platform/trust-code/Outils/trustify/doc/README_user.md

 - (-2) like 0 but wait after discretisation to write free part
 - (-3) like 1 but wait after discretisation to write free part

-NB: mode -2 and -3 are not used in `trustpy` and are inherited from the former tool.
+NB: mode -2 and -3 are not used in `trustify` and are inherited from the former tool.

 It is important to place the attribute tags on the same line as the `param.ajouter` calls so that the name of the parameter used in the C++ code can be extracted.